 Employment, Training & Education Services

-WorkSource Atlanta Regional, which is managed by ARC’s Workforce Solutions division, provides a range of services for individuals seeking employment, training and education services.
+WorkSource Atlanta Regional, which is managed by ARC’s Workforce Solutions division, provides a range of services for individuals seeking employment.

 These services are offered to people who live, work or have been laid off in Cherokee, Clayton, Douglas, Fayette, Gwinnett, Henry and Rockdale counties.
 To find WorkSource programs elsewhere, please search the Technical College Systems of Georgia WIOA Career Centers.